Course Aims and Description

 There is also a class Piazza site linked here that you are welcome to use to ask questions and discuss topics with your classmates and the course staff.
 We created it in response to student requests, and midterm evaluations from prior courses/terms suggest that using it more is something the students felt would help them get more out of the class.
 Please take advantage of this resource.
 You will get faster answers to your questions if you ask the entire group of students and staff at once than if you just email one of us individually.
 The code to join the class is on the private class page.

-A note on reopening:
+A note on COVID policies:

 We appreciate your flexibility and resilience in the face of continuous changes, and we will try to work with you to enable your learning as well as possible under the circumstances.
 Feel free to suggest ways we can do this better.